-&lt;sup>48 We choose Ngai and Pissarides (2007) as the main reference between the models of structural transformation along a generalized balanced growth path, because it can generate both a decline in the employment share of agriculture and a change in sectoral relative prices, which is consistent with what we observe in the data.
+$^{48}$ We choose Ngai and Pissarides (2007) as the main reference between the models of structural transformation along a generalized balanced growth path, because it can generate both a decline in the employment share of agriculture and a change in sectoral relative prices, which is consistent with what we observe in the data.
 Alternative models like Kongsamut et al. (2001) can generate a decreasing employment share of agriculture, but they imply constant relative prices which is at odds with the empirical evidence of this paper.
 See Herrendorf et al. (2014) for a detailed discussion of alternative models of structural transformation.

-&lt;sup>49 We present the derivation of the model in Appendix A. As in Balassa-Samuleson, we use Cobb-Douglas preferences and take manufacturing as the numeraire.
-Cobb-Douglas preferences imply constant labor shares, which can sound at odds with the structural transformation explanation of the paper.
+&lt;sup>49We present the derivation of the model in the appendix.
+As in Balassa-Samuleson, we use Cobb-Douglas preferences and take manufacturing as the numeraire.
+Cobb-Douglas preferences implies constant labor shares, which can sound at odds with the structural transformation explanation of the paper.
 However, given the cross-sectional nature of the data we are trying to match, we solve the model as a series of cross-sections, so that employment shares and expenditure shares are going to differ across countries and can capture the point of structural change at which countries are.
 This approach allows us to provide the simplest extension of the Balassa-Samuelson model to account for the role of structural transformation.

-Fig. 9.1.
-The price level in the Balassa-Samuelson hypothesis: non-parametric estimation of the price-income relation, fitted values.

-by setting $\gamma{zA}$ and $l{zA}$ equal to zero, as if they were absorbed by the manufacturing sector, we are back to the standard Balassa- Samuelson hypothesis.
+Samuelson+" because (5) and (6) are very similar.
+The differences are i) that in the Balassa-Samuelson+ there is a better focus on the agricultural sector and ii) the sectoral TFPs of agriculture and services are weighted by the relative employment shares, so that the price index reflects the stage of structural transformation.
+If we shut down the focus on the agricultural sector by setting $\gamma{zA}$ and $l{zA}$ equal to zero, as if they were absorbed by the manufacturing sector, we are back to the standard Balassa-Samuelson hypothesis.

-Looking at Eq.
-(6), we can see that as TFP in agriculture increases across countries at an early stage of development, the overall price level can decrease given the high relative employment share of agriculture in these countries.
+Looking at equation (6), we can see that as TFP in agriculture increases across countries at an early stage of development, the overall price level can decrease given the high relative employment share of agriculture in these countries.
 However, in countries at a further stage of structural transformation the employment share in agriculture becomes negligible; hence, the relative TFP in manufacturing turns to be the main driver of the price difference across countries as in the standard Balassa-Samuelson model.

-Next, we feed Eqs.
-(5) and (6) with data on sectoral TFP, expenditure shares, and employment shares.
-We obtain sectoral estimates of TFP across countries following the methodology of Herrendorf and Valentinyi (2012).
+Next, we feed equations (5) and (6) with data on sectoral TFP, expenditure shares, and employment shares.
+We obtain sectoral estimates of TFP across countries following the methodology of Herrendorf and Valentinyi (2011).
 Employment shares are taken by the WDI database and by national sources.
 The consumption share in agriculture and service are given by the expenditure shares from the ICP database.